R. Kumar Winter Term

 (cross-listed with 4th year course PHIL 420)

 The success of this course depends on you reading the required readings prior to each class.
-This will be reflected in the grading scheme, it emphasizes three components: class participation, the quality and style of your presentation and your final paper.
-I do not monitor attendance, however, a rigorous system monitoring your class participation will be in place.
+This will be reflected in the grading scheme.
+It emphasizes three components: class participation, the quality and style of your presentation and your final paper.

-You are strongly encouraged to contact me during the summer to discuss possible topics of interest.
-I can be reached at email@example.com .
+You are strongly encouraged to contact me prior to the course to discuss possible class/essay/presentation topics.
+I can be reached at firstname.lastname@example.org .

 (cross-lised with 4th year course in PHIL446)